WEBSITES FOR RVers (and other travelers)

 lodging, dining, recreation, and entertainment fall into place.

-I've played with numerous map sites and continue to rely on the old printed maps and sometimes
+I've played with numerous map sites and continue to rely on the old printed maps which enable us to

 Americana What makes America so marvelous?

 ...It's the effects of civilization -- the history, workplace, cities.

 ...It's the excitement of the people who make it work!